A prayer of Moses the man of God.

 Moses intensifies the argument by moving from mortality to its cause.
 Humanity is not just fleeting, it is judged.
 Life is consumed under God's wrath, troubled by his indignation, and lived under the exposure of sin before his holy presence.
 Hidden sins are not hidden to God; even secret sins are set in the light of his face.
 The result is a life that passes quickly, marked by toil, sorrow, and inevitable end.
 The passage climaxes with a penetrating question: who truly understands the power of God's anger?
 Only those who fear him rightly grasp the seriousness of sin and judgment.

-9 For all our days have passed away in your wrath.
-We bring our years to an end as a sigh.
+9 For all our days decline in Your fury; we finish our years with a sigh.

-10 The days of our years are seventy, or even by reason of strength eighty years; yet their pride is but labor and sorrow, for it passes quickly, and we fly away.
+10 The length of our days is seventy years—or eighty if we are strong—yet their pride is but labor and sorrow, for they quickly pass, and we fly away.

-11 Who knows the power of your anger, your wrath according to the fear that is due to you?
+11 Who knows the power of Your anger?
+Your wrath matches the fear You are due.

 Psalm 90:12-17